vippsas/vipps-developers/test-environment.md

 Since "Vipps Logg inn" does not require the same regulatory checks (KYC, AML, etc), this is a quick process.

-Partner need to have a website with an Norwegian organization number, and an admin user with signature rights and Norwegian BankID.
+Partners need to have a website with a Norwegian organization number, and an admin user with signature rights and Norwegian BankID.
 This user will be granted access to the portal.

 ## Test server